AdrienChampion/induction_for_dummies/src/bmc/readme.md

 {{ #include code/sw_actlit_1.smt2:actlit_0_assert }}
 ```

-Then comes the check itself, using the brand new `check-sat-assuming` we just discussed.
+Then comes the check itself, using the brand new `check-sat-assuming` command we just discussed.

 ```text
 {{ #include code/sw_actlit_1.smt2:actlit_0_check_sat }}